rochus-keller/DoorScope/README.md

     virtual int indexRowSizeHint(const QModelIndex &index) const;

 ### Build Steps
-Follow these steps if you inted to build CARA yourself (don't forget to meet the preconditions before you start):
+Follow these steps if you inted to build DoorScope yourself (don't forget to meet the preconditions before you start):

 1. Create a directory; let's call it BUILD_DIR
 2. Download the DoorScope source code from https://github.com/rochus-keller/DoorScope/archive/github.zip and unpack it to the BUILD_DIR.